Pontypool – A Swift Friendly Town

 They are incredibly fast and agile flyers, spending almost all of their lives on the wing – they even sleep, eat, drink and mate while flying!
 Swifts rely on buildings to create nests.
 They need to be high up so they can take off and get back into flight.
 Sadly, swift numbers are in decline due to loss of nesting sites and reduced numbers of insects for them to eat.
 This project will help to provide places for them to nest as well as encouraging more flying insects through native planting.

+If you look around Pontypool Town centre you’ll have seen 12 new bird boxes installed ready for the 2025 nesting season.
 Some of these nest boxes also contain a camera.
-These will be switched on again next spring when the whole cycle begins again.
+These will be switched on again each spring when the whole cycle begins again.

 Gallery